 RE is incorporated into the area of Understanding the World through the aspect of People and Communities and is also delivered through assemblies.

-We recognise however, that our pupils have their own individual learning needs and have access to a holistic curriculum which endeavours to meet their full potential academically, socially, physically and emotionally.
-This may include accessing aspects of our developmental (rebound, multi-sensory learning or physical development activities) or additional curriculums (a time specific intervention to enhance learning e.g. TEACCH or sensory diets).
+We recognise however, that our pupils have their own individual learning needs and are supported to access to a holistic curriculum which endeavours to meet their full potential cognitively, socially, physically and emotionally.
+This may include accessing aspects of our wider curriculum e.g. rebound, multi-sensory learning or physical development activities.

 “The curriculum, its delivery and, above all the staff at all levels have been exemplary”